NHACP-IF/NHACP-specification/nhacp-specification.md

 | O_EXCL      | 0x0020 | Return an error if the file already exists                      |

 All other flag values are reserved.

+The least significant 3 bits of the flags field define the access mode.
+Thus, the values O_RDONLY, O_RDWR, and O_RDWP are part of an enumeration and are mutually-exclusive with one another.

 Note that O_EXCL has no effect if O_CREAT is not specified in the request.